 Well, welcome to the big leagues!

-DO NOT OVER MIX.
-The chunks are the best part!
+Pro tip: don’t over mix, because chunks are life.
 The cereal pieces should be completely coated in chocolate, but it’s ok for a few to clump together 😉

 With these tips and tricks…